 - If your company uses the same human resources unit for all hiring within the parent company AND you are billing to the same accounting code or can resolve a co-mingled ACH or credit card charge internally, you should only register one time so you can request all CAPS checks through one transaction.

-For employers who would prefer requesting a CAPS check via U.S. Postal Service First Class Mail, a downloadable, fillable PDF CAPS Check Request form will be available from this website in late December.
+For employers who would prefer requesting a CAPS check via U.S. Postal Service First Class Mail, a downloadable, fillable PDF CAPS Check Request form is available here.
 No handwritten requests will be accepted.
 An agency check or bank warrant must be mailed with the request.
 Please keep in mind that several days may be added to the time it takes for a letter to arrive to the CCU via U.S. Postal Service due to the State mail delivery system, and conversely, may take several days longer for you to receive your results via U.S. Postal Service.
 Please note that incomplete, illegible and/or handwritten forms or forms sent without payment in full will be returned to the employer without processing and will delay CAPS check results.

 The employer has the option of absorbing the cost of the fee or may request reimbursement of the fee from the employee.

 The CCU may raise or lower the cost of the fee with 30 days’ notice to employers.
 This notice will be provided by posting the change in fee and date of the change to this website.

 - Agencies licensed by the Colorado Department of Public Health and Environment under Title 25 and listed below are required to request CAPS checks: